-Due to the passion and hard work of Yorkshire volunteers, 40 events were held in the region in July, reaching thousands of people with a message of the need to unite against hatred and embrace difference while remembering the victims of the worst atrocity on European soil since World War Two.
+Due to the passion and hard work of Yorkshire volunteers, 40 community action events were held in the region in July, reaching thousands of people with a message of the need to unite against hatred and embrace difference while remembering the victims of the worst atrocity on European soil since World War Two.

 Hundreds of votes have been cast online for nominees in five categories, including for Best Educational Event, Best Engagement from a Local Authority and Outstanding Contribution to Srebrenica Memorial Week 2016.

 Chairman of Remembering Srebrenica Dr Waqar Azmi OBE will be presenting the awards and said: